libical/libical/doc/UsingLibical.md

 or independently.

-The most common way to work with values to is to manipulate them from they properties that contain them.
+The most common way to work with values to is to manipulate them from the properties that contain them.
 This involves fewer routine calls and intermediate variables than working with them independently, and it is type-safe.